Pete Bader – A gunman in the Mason County War of Texas. His brother, Charles Bader, was killed by Johnny Ringo.

 David C. Broderick – A gunman and politician in California, Broderick was killed by Judge David S. Terry in a duel in the 1850s.

 William L. “Buffalo Bill” Brooks (1832-1874) – Lawman turned outlaw, Brooks served as marshal in Newton and Dodge City, Kansas, before being arrested for horse theft.
-He and two other men were lynched by a vigilante mob on July 29, 1874.
+A vigilante mob lynched him and two other men on July 29, 1874.

 “Long-Haired Sam” Brown – A gunman and outlaw in the Nevada mining camps, Brown killed fifteen men and was shot and killed on July 7, 1861.